Floorp-Projects/Floorp/browser/installer/windows/docs/InstallerBuild.rst

 How to build the installers
 ---------------------------

-The easiest way to build an installer in your local tree is to run ``mach build installer``.
+The easiest way to build an installer in your local tree is to run ``mach package``.
 The finished installers will be in ``$OBJDIR/dist/install/sea/``.
 You have to have a build of the application already done before that will work, but `artifact builds <https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Artifact_builds>`_ are supported, so that can save you a lot of time if you're only doing installer work.

 You'll also need to be on a Windows machine; the installer build depends on tools that aren't available for other platforms.